Raagavi0409/Snake-Game-Using-Multithreading/README.md

 # Snake-Game-Using-Multithreading
- A snake game using multithreading is a classic arcade game where the player controls a snake that grows in length as it eats food, with multiple threads to improve performance and responsiveness.
+Description: An arcade game where the player controls a growing snake to eat food and avoid collisions.
+Key components:
+    1)Game board
+    2)Snake
+    3)Food
+    4)Input handling
+    5)Rendering
+Technical skills:
+    Multithreading
+    Object-oriented programming
+    Game development
+Overall, a snake game using multithreading project was developed to learn about multithreading and game development in java.
+Author:Raagavi DuraiRaj